Mistral-class landing helicopter dock: Aviation

 The flight deck of each ship is approximately 6400 m2.
 The deck has six helicopter landing spots, one of which is capable of supporting a 33-tonne helicopter.
 The 1800 m2 hangar deck can hold 16 helicopters, and includes a maintenance area with an overhead crane.
-To aid launch and recovery, a DRBN-38A Decca Bridgemaster E250 landing radar and an Optical Landing System are used.
+To aid launch and recovery, a DRBN-38A Decca Bridgemaster E250 landing radar and an optical landing system are used.

 The flight and hangar decks are connected by two aircraft lifts, each capable of lifting 13 tonnes.
 The 225 m2 main lift is located near the stern of the ship, on the centreline, and is large enough for helicopters to be moved with their rotors in flight configuration.
 The 120 m2 auxiliary lift is located aft of the island superstructure.

 Every helicopter operated by the French military is capable of flying from these ships.
 On 8 February 2005, a Westland Lynx of the Navy and a Cougar landed on Mistral.
 The first landing of a NH90 took place on 9 March 2006.
 Half of the air group of the BPCs is to be constituted of NH-90s, the other half being composed of Tigre attack helicopters.
 On 19 April 2007, Puma, Écureuil and Panther helicopters landed on Tonnerre.
 On 10 May 2007, a MH-53E Sea Dragon of the US Navy landed on her reinforced helicopter spot off the U.S. Naval Station Norfolk.

 According to Mistral's first commanding officer, Capitaine de vaisseau Gilles Humeau, the size of the flight and hangar decks would allow the operation of up to thirty helicopters.
 Mistral aviation capabilities approach those of the Wasp-class amphibious assault ships, for roughly 40% the cost and crew requirements of the American ship.

+All Mistral-class LHDs (the ones of the French Navy as well as of the Egyptian Navy) are equipped with a Schiebel Camcopter S-100 unmanned air system.

+Amphibious transport

-Amphibious transportMistral-class ships can accommodate up to 450 soldiers, although this can be doubled for short-term deployments.
+Mistral-class ships can accommodate up to 450 soldiers, although this can be doubled for short-term deployments.
 The 2650 m2 vehicle hangar can carry a 40-strong Leclerc tank battalion, or a 13-strong Leclerc tank company and 46 other vehicles.
 By comparison, Foudre-class ships can carry up to 100 vehicles, including 22 AMX-30 tanks, in the significantly smaller 1000 m2 deck.